What is an ex-dividend date?

 There are a few places you can rely on for dividend dates and payout amounts:

 One place you can look for dividend information is with the stock or fund provider.
 For example, the Vanguard Australia website allows you to view up to 10 years of distributions for the Vanguard MSCI Index International Shares ETF (ASX: VGS), as seen in the screenshot below.

 When researching a new stock or fund you’re looking to invest in, this can be a good way to understand its dividend yield and predict what future income you might expect from the security (with the understanding that past performance is no guarantee of future results).

-If you have an existing security, the best way to track its dividends is with Sharesight.
-That’s because when you add a holding to your Sharesight portfolio, Sharesight automatically syncs any dividends that you have received since the stock’s purchase date (going back to 1 January, 2000), while also tracking any ongoing dividend payments you receive.
-You can also click on any of the dividend records to view more information about the dividend, and edit the data as required:
+If you invest in dividend-paying stocks, the best way to keep track of your dividend payments is with Sharesight.
+This is because when you add a stock to your Sharesight portfolio, Sharesight automatically syncs any dividends that you have received since the stock’s purchase date (going back to 1 January, 2000), while also tracking any ongoing dividend payments you receive.
+You can also click on any of your stocks’ dividend records to view more information about the dividend and edit the data as required.

 As seen in the screenshot above, Sharesight displays key dividend information such as the paid, ex, and announcement dates, dividend amount, dividend type, exchange rate and foreign tax component.
-Depending on your portfolio tax residency, other information may appear on this dividend record.
+Depending on your portfolio’s tax residency, other information may appear on this dividend record.
 For example, if the portfolio has an Australian tax residency, the record will also display Australian tax components such as the TFN holding tax and franking credits.

 Another benefit of using Sharesight to track your dividends is that it factors your dividends into your performance return.
-If you’re investing in dividend-paying stocks, the dividends can make up a large part of your return and can really add up over time.
+This is important because dividend payments can really add up over time, making up a significant portion of your return.
 Additionally, dividends are not usually tracked by your broker, so if you’re relying on your broker’s return figures, you’re missing the full picture of how your portfolio is really performing.